Pune Riverfront

 Pune Riverfront, also called the Mula-Mutha-Riverfront, is an under-construction urban waterfront project.
 The idea of municipal interventions in the Mula-Mutha rivers is over a hundred years old.
 Unlike the proposal of 1918, the present conception aims to engineer the city's rivers and expects to achieve multiple goals.
 It is being developed by Pune Municipal Corporation along the banks of Mula, Mutha and Mula-Mutha rivers.
 The municipal authority (PMC) initiated the project in 2015 by seeking bids for rejuvenation of Mula-Mutha rivers and beautification of 44.4 km of riverbanks.

-A degree of ambiguity between riverfront development and river rejuvenation projects has persisted, even within official nomenclature.
+A degree of ambiguity between riverfront development and iver rejuvenation projects has persisted, even within official nomenclature.
 This interchangeability is perceived as an intentional cosmetic make-up greenwashing encroachment upon rivers.
 For clarity, these are two projects: the rejuvenation project, estimated at ₹1500 crore, for construction of sewage treatment plants (STPs) and management of municipal sewage under aid from Japan International Cooperation Agency (JICA); and the Mula-Mutha Riverfront, a ₹4727 crore project, for building concrete embankments.
 Despite the agreed wisdom on allowing room for the rivers, hectares of natural flood plains are expected to be freed up for a range of land use purposes to fund the project.
 Work on the initial phase began in 2022.